-I get asked the question “what is expansion stage?” frequently.
+I frequently get asked the question “What is expansion stage?”

 From a high level perspective, if early stage is when a company does its initial product development and customer development, then expansion stage is when the company takes product development and customers development to the next level, puts much more emphasis on company development (that is, methodology development, organizational development, and operational development), and grows the company at the same time.